 any acceleration or deceleration.
 In order to operate above the pull-in torque

 curve, the motor must be accelerated into or decelerated out of the slew

 - Self start range (start/stop region): When in this area,

-the stepping motor can start, stop or change directions in synchronism with
+the stepper motor can start, stop or change directions in synchronism with

 the input pulse without the need for acceleration or deceleration.

-- Slew range: The slew range is where stepping motors are
+- Slew range: The slew range is where stepper motors are

 usually operated.
-A stepping motor can not be started directly in the slew
+A stepper motor can not be started directly in the slew

 range.
 After starting the motor somewhere in the self start range, the motor